f5devcentral/nginx-one-lab/docs/README.md

     ![Manual Configuration](media/lab5-4.png)

-1. You can also add files by clicking on "Add File" but this limited to **/etc/nginx/**.
+1. You can also add files by clicking on "Add File" but this is limited to **/etc/nginx/**.

 1. Select "Next" then "Save and Publish"